Time for another Fireside Chat! This time it’s all about connecting with customers through incentives.

-For Chelsea, sit-down interviews with at least 25 Kajabi Heroes was an incredible opportunity to connect on a deeper level.
+For Chelsea, sit-down interviews with at least 25 Kajabi Heroes were an incredible opportunity to connect on a deeper level.

 “I got to really dig deep and understand the kind of grit that went into building their business.
 I talked to all different kinds of people like Dy Ann Parham,” she said.
 She was blown away by the work Kajabi Heroes were doing, from helping women through menopause to martial artistry, and so much more.

 5. Creativity is key.

 There’s no magic formula to creating the right incentives or rewards program for every business.
 As you build out your milestones and prizes, consider what matters most to your customers and your specific goals.

-For example, if you’re a Kajabi partner trying to convert more referrals and incentivizing customers to use the partner link, the goal is to get people interested in Kajabi and seeing how user-friendly the platform is.
+For example, if you’re a Kajabi partner trying to convert more referrals and incentivizing customers to use the partner link, the goal is to get people interested in Kajabi to see how user-friendly the platform is.
 You might want to reward those customers with a free training on how they could use Kajabi in their business.

 The possibilities are endless.

 We hope that this Fireside Chat helps you get a better sense of how to create your rewards program.